Iranian Green Movement: Protests

 Ynet reported on 14 June that two people had died in the rioting so far.
-That day, protests had been organized in front of the Iranian embassies in Turkey, Dubai, Paris, Berlin, London, Rome, Sydney, Vienna and The Hague.
+That day, protests had been organized in front of the Iranian embassies in Turkey, United Arab Emirates, France, Germany, UK, Italy, Australia, Austria and The Netherlands.
 In response to the reformist protests, tens of thousands of people rallied in Tehran on 14 June to support the victory of Ahmadinejad.

 On 15 June, Mousavi rallied, with a number of his supporters ranging anywhere from hundreds of thousands to three million, in Tehran, despite being warned by state officials that any such rally would be illegal.
 The demonstration, the largest in the Islamic Republic of Iran's 30-year history, was Mousavi's first public appearance after the election.
 Protests focused around Azadi Tower, around which lines of people stretched for more than nine kilometers.
 Gunshots were reported to have been fired at the rally, where Mousavi had spoken to his supporters saying, "The vote of the people is more important than Mousavi or any other person."
 All three opposition candidates made an appearance.

 Competing rallies for Mousavi and for Ahmadinejad took place on 16 June.
 The pro-Ahmadinejad protesters, chanting the phrases "Death to America!" and "Death to Israel!", outnumbered their opponents, but they did not match the numbers of opponents who had protested the day before.
 Reports from the state media and elsewhere stated on 16 June that seven people have died in all of the protests so far.
 However, Times Online quoted a Rasoul Akram Hospital nurse that day who asserted that 28 people have suffered from "bullet wounds" and eight have died so far.
 Over half a million reformist Iranians marched silently from Haft-e-Tir Square to Vali Asr Square on 17 June.
 Huffington Post reported that day that 32 people had died protesting so far.

 On 14 February 2011, the largest Green demonstrations in Iran in more than a year broke out.
 In response, pro-government MPs called for the death of opposition leaders Mir Hussein Moussavi and Mehdi Karroubi.